ruapotato/Lavinder/docs/manual/install/funtoo.rst

 Installing on Funtoo
 ====================

-Latest versions of Qtile are available on Funtoo with Python 2.7, 3.4, and 3.5 implementations.
+Latest versions of Lavinder are available on Funtoo with Python 2.7, 3.4, and 3.5 implementations.
 To install it, run:

 .. code-block:: bash